 Allowing buyers to essentially finance a tiny (3%) portion of the sale price to cover their closing costs is absolutely OK in almost every case I have ever seen.
 And in a slow market where able buyers are rare, it is unconscionable to rebuff an offer, essentially subordinating the well being of the client to a tired, snooty principle.
 And it is intellectually dishonest to invoke the client’s best interest over rejecting an offer so structured when killing a deal is in fact contrary to the client’s best interests.
 I’ve seen this cost sellers big money over time as they reduced in price.

+Time on market is not the seller’s friend.
+Rejecting an offer over a seller concession legitimately arranged by their lender is foolish.
 This market is not 2005 where buyers are waiting in line, and squandering an able buyer is nuts.

 Seller’s concessions, my friends, are perfectly OK despite what this attorney thinks.
 I have closed hundreds of them.
 That is why I get the results I get, while this home sadly sits unsold after 3 viable offers.